benlau/testable/README.md

 =======================
 [![Build Status](https://travis-ci.org/benlau/testable.svg?branch=master)](https://travis-ci.org/benlau/testable)

-Qt offers two testing frameworks : [QTest](http://doc.qt.io/qt-5/qtest.html) for C++ and [Qt Quick Test](http://doc.qt.io/qt-5/qtquick-qtquicktest.html) for QML.
-Testable is an utililiy library to enhance their function.
+Testable is an utility library to enhance the function of the two testing frameworks offered by Qt: [QTest](http://doc.qt.io/qt-5/qtest.html) for C++ and [Qt Quick Test](http://doc.qt.io/qt-5/qtquick-qtquicktest.html) for QML.

 Features:

 1. Support to run tests from mutiple QObjects
-2. Support to run QTest (C++) and Quick Tests (QML) in a same project
+1. Support to run QTest (C++) and Quick Tests (QML) in a same project
-3. Run specific test case / test object by command line and autotests plugin
+1. Run specific test case / test object by command line and autotests plugin
+1. Setup custom property and image provider for Qt Quick Test by using engine hook function
-4. Utilities to search QQuickItem from Repeater/Flickable/ListView/GridView
+1. Utilities to search QQuickItem from Repeater/Flickable/ListView/GridView

 Classes